awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/update-greengrass-core-v2.md

 # Update the AWS IoT Greengrass Core software \(OTA\)<a name="update-greengrass-core-v2"></a>

-The AWS IoT Greengrass Core software comprises the [Greengrass nucleus component](greengrass-nucleus-component.md) and other optional components that you can deploy to your devices to perform over\-the\-air \(OTA\) updates of the software\.
+The AWS IoT Greengrass Core software comprises the [Greengrass nucleus component](greengrass-nucleus-component.md) and other optional components\.
+You can deploy the nucleus and other components to your devices to perform over\-the\-air \(OTA\) updates of the software\.
 This feature is built in to the AWS IoT Greengrass Core software\.

 OTA updates make it more efficient to:
 + Fix security vulnerabilities\.